-Their father, Frank Lowy, co-founded the Westfield Group, which has made him the single wealthiest person in Australia.
+Their father, Frank Lowy, co-founded the Westfield Group, which has made him one of the wealthiest people in Australia.

 Stephen Lowy served as co-managing director of the Westfield Group and was also a former investment banker working in New York before joining the company.
-He has a bachelors degree from the University of New South Wales, as well, and sits on the board of Trustees of the Art Gallery of New South Wales.
+He has a bachelors degree from the University of New South Wales as well, and sits on the board of Trustees of the Art Gallery of New South Wales.
 In 2015, Stephen took over from his father as the chairman of the Football Federation Australia but stepped down in 2018.
 He serves as a non-executive director for the Scentre Group, which owns and operates Westfield shopping centres in Australia and New Zealand.